henricook/voa-play-mongo-test/README.md

 I've used exclusively server-side validation as it's the most reliable, given time client side could be added so the user gets less jarring validation messages.

+There are no constraints on the mongo collection, and a person with identical details can apply multiple times.
+This could be easily remedied as further work.

 ## Front-end

 Given more time, i would have added a base template for views.
 I would also have considered not using flashing() to pass the user's firstname for the success screen in favour of a GET parameter (most reliable) or pulling the latest inserted record from the database (fine for this example, but a bad idea in general).

+Flashing also leads to some unsatisfactory error handling in applicationSuccess.scala.html

 ## Architecture

 For such a straightforward spec, I could legitimately be accused of overengineering this solution.
 I've tried to use repository, service and connector patterns to demonstrate my knowledge.
 But if this spec was the entire scope of the project it's likely I would have done much more within the ApplicationController.

+I would not normally call repositories directly from a controller as I have here, i'd insert an interim service, in my experience that helps testability.

 ## Storage of UserData